ibm-cloud-docs/ibm-cloud-provider-for-terraform/provider/enterprise-management-resources.md

 {: #enterprise-mgt-resources}

 Review the [Enterprise Management](/docs/account?topic=account-what-is-enterprise) resource that you can connect, administer, developed with Enterprise Management and integrate with the other services.
-You can reference the output parameters for each resource in other resources or data sources by using [Terraform interpolation syntax](https://www.terraform.io/docs/configuration/resources.html){: external}.
+You can reference the output parameters for each resource in other resources or data sources by using [Terraform on {{site.data.keyword.cloud_notm}} interpolation syntax](https://www.terraform.io/docs/configuration/resources.html){: external}.
 {: shortdesc}

-Before you start working with your resource, make sure to review the [required parameters](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-provider-reference#required-parameters) that you need to specify in the `provider` block of your Terraform configuration file.
+Before you start working with your resource, make sure to review the [required parameters](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-provider-reference#required-parameters) that you need to specify in the `provider` block of your Terraform on {{site.data.keyword.cloud_notm}} configuration file.
 {: important}